-Pokemon provides rare opening for IU study of face-recognition processesDecember 5th, 2012 in Psychology & Psychiatry /
+Pokemon provides rare opening for IU study of face-recognition processesDecember 5, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—At a Bloomington, Ind., toy store, kids ages 8 to 12 gather weekly to trade Pokemon cards and share their mutual absorption in the intrigue and adventure of Pokemon.